 It is very important to keep your batteries away from water and moisture.

 Different kinds, different needs

-Well, as we already mentioned you can find tools with three different battery types: Lithium-ion (Li-ion), Nickel-cadmium (Ni-Cad) are mostly used batteries and Nickel metal hydride (Ni-MH).
+Well, as we already mentioned you can find tools with three different battery types: Lithium-ion (Li-ion), Nickel-cadmium (Ni-Cad) are mostly used batteries and Nickel-metal hydride (Ni-MH).

-Lithium-ion (Li-ion) is rechargeable battery type and the most expensive type for cordless power tools.
+Lithium-ion (Li-ion) is a rechargeable battery type and the most expensive type for cordless power tools.
 They are very small and lightweight and the energy density is twice that of Ni-Cad batteries.
 They don’t require much maintenance because they aren’t affected by the memory effect.

 Some Li-ion batteries can be stored for 500 days without needing to be charged on the following use.
 On the other hand, they are quite fragile and require a protection circuit that monitors voltage and temperature to prevent damage to the battery.
 They also age quickly, their performance being noticeably reduced after only a year.